Real-Time Bidding (RTB)

 9

 Bakery's poster is delivered to the Coffee Shop wall.
-The customer sees it while waiting for their coffee.
+The customer sees it while waiting for coffee.

 10